knight9999/finhand/README.md

 func AddHandlerWithPriority(priority int, f func()) string
 ```

+Register the new handler `f`.
 The return value is a name of handler.
-The name is a uuid string.
+In this case the name of the handler is a uuid string.
 The handler with the higher priority number will be given priority.
 If they have the same priority value, the first handler to register will have higher priority.